 By the 1881-1882 winter season, 150 Commonwealth was the home and medical office of Dr. Orlando Witherspoon Doe, a physician.
 He previously had lived and maintained his medical office at 1 Union Park.
 He was unmarried.

 From about 1887, Dr. Doe was joined at 150 Commonwealth by Dr. Samuel Breck and by Dr. Allen Melancthon Sumner and his wife, Ellen (Prescott) Sumner.
 The Sumners previously had lived at 76 Commonwealth.
 Both Dr. Sumner and Dr. Breck were physicians and maintained their medical offices at 150 Commonwealth.
-Samuel Breck was married in January of 1889 to Louisa Maria Eddy.
-They continued to live at 150 Commonwealth, with Dr. Doe and Dr. and Mrs. Sumner.
+Samuel Breck married in January of 1889 to Louisa (Lulu) Maria Eddy.
+After their marriage, they lived at 150 Commonwealth, with Dr. Doe and Dr. and Mrs. Sumner.

 150 Commonwealth was not listed in the 1892 and 1893 Blue Books.